Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: The removal of MOF structures with extreme values

-It is also worth noticing that some Henry’s constant is also extremely low (at the order of 10-10).
-For the low Henry’s constant for those MOFs is due to the relative confined geometry (XEKUO).
-Compared to other MOF with similar void fraction, it has relative thin structure and therefore most interaction inside the MOF are repulsive which results in a low Henry’s constant.
-For example, compared with XEJJOM (void volume of 253 $\mathring{A}^3$), XEKUO (void volume of 185 $\mathring{A}$3) has 0 surface area while XEJJOM has surface of 9.40 $\mathring{A}^2$ when using test particle with diameter of 3.68 $\mathring{A}$ (size of nitrogen molecule).
-After getting rid of MOF with surface area less than 50 $\mathring{A}^2$ (meaning that there will be very little space and very unlikely for surface adsorption to happen), all the MOFs with extremely low Henry’s constant were filtered out.
+It is also worth noticing that some Henry's constant is also extremely low (on the order of $10^{-10}$).
+For the low Henry's constant for those MOFs is due to the relatively small pore size or tight confined geometry (XEKUO).
+Compared to other MOFs with similar void fractions, XEHUO has a relatively thin structure and therefore most interactions inside the MOF are repulsive which results in an ultra low Henry's constant.
+For example, compared with XEJJOM (void volume of 253 \AA$^3$), XEKUO (void volume of 185 \AA$^3$) has 0 surface area while XEJJOM has surface of 9.40 \AA$^2$ when using test particle with diameter of 3.68 \AA (size of nitrogen molecule).
+After removing MOFs with surface areas less than 50 \AA$^2$ (meaning that there will be very little space and very unlikely for surface adsorption to happen), we filtered out all the MOFs with extremely low Henry's constant.
 The cleaned data set contains 10136 MOF structures.
-The Henry’s constants still cover the several order of magnitudes.
+The Henry's constants still cover the several order of magnitudes.
 However, we believe they may be reachable.
-The distribution of Henry’s constants of the cleaned data set is shown in Figure \ref{henry3}.
+The distribution of Henry's constants of the cleaned dataset is shown in Figure \ref{henry3}.